 A growing partnership

 Urdd is one of our many returning clients.
 They decided to use our translation services again on this project, based on their positive previous experiences.
 Urdd’s commitment to the Welsh language combined with Wolfestone’s headquarter presence in South Wales has made for a lasting business relationship.
 Meanwhile, both organisations continue to look to the global stage to share their message.
-Lydia told us of their ambitions with this latest project and Wolfestone’s capabilities to translate 220+ languages made for the perfect fit.
+Lydia told us of their ambitions with this latest project and Wolfestone’s capabilities to translate 220+ language pairs made for the perfect fit.
 Excitingly, and as Lydia pointed out:

 “This will be the biggest project to date” for the partnership.